How to Raise a Grievance at Work: A Practical Guide

 Why?

-- It shows the tribunal you tried to resolve things internally
+- Shows the tribunal you tried to resolve things internally

-- It gives your employer a chance to fix the problem (which strengthens your case if they don't)
+- Gives your employer a chance to fix the problem (strengthening your case if they don't)

-- It protects you from the argument that you resigned too hastily
+- Protects you from the argument that you resigned too hastily

 There are exceptions.
-If the situation is so bad that raising a grievance would be pointless - you're being bullied by the MD and there's no one above them to complain to, for instance - you might be justified in resigning immediately.
+If raising a grievance would be pointless — you're being bullied by the MD and there's no one above them — you might be justified in resigning immediately.
 But this is risky.
 Get legal advice.

 |---|---|---|